p3t3r5/chrome-diablo-trade-watcher/README.md

 #### 2. What Data is Processed
 The app processes the following data exclusively:

-Market Data:
-Data from the Diablo.Trade marketplace, such as item prices, availability, and search queries.
+Market Data: Data from the diablo.trade marketplace, such as item prices, availability, and search queries.
 This data is used solely for display within the app.

-Local Usage Data:
-Search history or custom settings stored locally on your device to enhance your user experience.
+Local Usage Data: Search history or custom settings stored locally on your device to enhance your user experience.
-No Personal Data:

-The app does not collect or store personal information such as your name, email address, IP address, location, or similar data.
+No Personal Data: The app does not collect or store personal information such as your name, email address, IP address, location, or similar data.

 #### 3. How Data is Processed
-Local Processing:
-All data is processed directly on your device.
+Local Processing: All data is processed directly on your device.
 No data is transmitted to external servers or stored elsewhere.

-No Transmission:
-There is no sharing or forwarding of processed data to third parties or external servers.
+No Transmission: There is no sharing or forwarding of processed data to third parties or external servers.

 #### 4. Data Security
 Since all data is processed locally on your device, it remains fully under your control.
 No sensitive information is transmitted or shared externally.

 #### 5. External Links
-The app may contain links to the Diablo.Trade marketplace.
+The app may contain links to the diablo.trade marketplace.
 We are not responsible for the privacy policies or practices of this external platform.
 We recommend reviewing Diablo.Trade’s privacy policy.

 #### 6. Your Rights
 As no personal data is processed or stored, the following rights are inherently ensured by the app: